-I am a first year PhD student at Carnegie Mellon's School of Computer Science advised by Bernhard Haeupler.
-My research area is theoretical computer science.
-Most recently I have worked on algorithms for and the complexity limits of distributed message broadcast in the presence of noise.
-Technical tools I have or hope to draw on include information theory, communication complexity and graph theory.
+I am a second year PhD student at Carnegie Mellon's School of Computer Science, advised by Bernhard Haeupler.
+I am broadly interested in theoretical computer science.
+Most recently I have worked on beyond-worst-case algorithms for distributed optimization.
+I have also recently worked on algorithms for and the complexity limits of message broadcast in the presence of noise.

 I previously studied at Brown University where I completed an undergraduate double major in computer science and philosophy as well as a computer science master's degree.
 During this time I worked with Stefanie Tellex and Michael Littman on abstraction in planning and reinforcement learning.